 Government Human Rights Bodies: The ombudsman's main function is to defend and oversee the fulfillment and application of the rights and liberties included in the constitution and to ensure the public sector adheres to constitutional principles.
 The ombudsman is independent from other institutions and provides its functions free of charge to interested persons.
-The ombudsman enjoyed the government's cooperation and operated without government interference.
+He enjoyed the government's cooperation and operated without government interference.
 The ombudsman had adequate resources, published an annual report to parliament with recommendations, and was considered effective.
-The ECRI report noted that the ombudsman's remit does not cover the private sector and does not have the explicit authority to deal with racial or discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons.
+Since November 2017 the Ombudsman's office covers all cases of discrimination in the private sector as well as in the protection of the rights of minors and persons with disabilities.